codename-rkn/installer/README.md

 You can now run Codename RKN by using the executables under the `bin/` directory.

-1. For a CLI scan you can run `bin/rkn URL`.
-2. You can use Codename RKN Pro by running `bin/rkn_pro`
+* You can use Codename RKN Pro by running `bin/rkn_pro`
-   1. Setting up PostgreSQL is recommended for production workloads.
+   * Setting up PostgreSQL is recommended for production workloads.

 For more information please consult the [documentation](https://documentation.ecsypno.com/rkn/).